RocketChat/Rocket.Chat.Ansible/README.md

     Automatically generate SSL certs for HTTPS connectivity via an [Nginx](https://www.nginx.com/) reverse proxy.
     Or, deploy your own SSL certs!

-- __Optional automatic upgrades:__
+- __Optional automatic upgrades [requires Ansible 2.0]:__
-    If a new version of [Rocket.Chat](http://rocket.chat) is released, or if you want to follow development for testing purposes, simply update the `rocket_chat_build_version` to whichever release/branch you wish to deploy, set `rocket_chat_automatic_upgrades` to `true` and let this role do the rest!
+    If a new version of [Rocket.Chat](http://rocket.chat) is released, or if you want to follow development for testing purposes, simply update the `rocket_chat_version` to whichever release you wish to deploy (see [the Rocket.Chat releases page](https://rocket.chat/releaes), set `rocket_chat_automatic_upgrades` to `true` and let this role do the rest!
-    If there's a change to the code deployed to your [Rocket.Chat](http://rocket.chat) server (either because of a remote change on the branch you're following, or because you set a new release to fetch), this role will handle the upgrade and redeployment of the [Rocket.Chat](http://rocket.chat) service, keeping your data in tact.
+    If there's a change to the code deployed to your [Rocket.Chat](http://rocket.chat) server (either because of a remote change to the `rocket_chat_version` you're following, 'latest' or 'develop' for instance, or because you set a new `rocket_chat_version` to fetch), this role will handle the upgrade and redeployment of the [Rocket.Chat](http://rocket.chat) service, keeping your data in tact.
-	_Note: Although this functionality has been written, there is [currently a bug in Ansible 1.8 onwards](https://github.com/ansible/ansible/issues/13182) (since fixed in 2.0) that will cause this to fail.
-As such, the current handler that takes care of this has been commented out, until the release of Ansible 2.0 (soon!)_
+	_Note: This functionality requires Ansible 2.0.
+See how to fetch the 2.0 version of this role in the [Install from Ansible Galaxy secion](#Install-the-Ansible-2.0-version-of-this-role)

 Supported Platforms
 -------------------